All Yours, Stranger by Novoneel Chakraborty

 Review – 4.5/5

-The novel is about two children, Jem and Scout Finch, living in a fictional southern U.S town, Maycomb, trying to understand the world, through their principled father Atticus Finch and the events that affect them and their neighborhood.
+The novel is about two children, Jem and Scout Finch, living in a fictional southern U.S town, Maycomb, trying to understand the world, through their principled father Atticus Finch and the events that affect them and their neighbourhood.

 The town is steeped in racial and other prejudices.
 Atticus is a lawyer while most of the neighborhood is made of farmers.
 All is well till atticus takes up a case to defend An innocent, black man- Tom Robinson, who has been falsely accused of raping a white girl.
 Much to the children’s surprise and shock, they along with their father, are forced to face sudden hostility from their neighbors and friends as their father solely tries to defend a black man.
 Whether their father wins or loses the case, regains the good opinion of the town, and what the children learn (or more importantly, unlearn and relearn) from the events and the repercussions form the rest of the story.